 Amazon: search for a book your child has enjoyed reading and see what other people then bought.

-The reading room at school: gives students an opportunity to browse and ask for advice and to borrow a book.
+The reading room/library at school: gives students an opportunity to browse and ask for advice and to borrow a book.

 Charity shops always have a book section and often have great books to buy quite cheaply.